 Command # 10 - "you have a right not to have your belongings or property coveted.“

 These God-given rights are “inalienable,” meaning since they come from God we can't be alienated from or deprived of them by other individuals or the government - even by democratic majority vote!

 The Founding Fathers codified our God-given rights in the US Bill of Rights.
 Thus, amendment one protects our rights to obey commands one through four.
 Amendment two, the right to bear arms, protects our rights under commandment six.

 The Divine Decalogue explains the objective standards of behavior people and government representatives need to adhere to, so as a society we have the capacity to enjoy the freedom to pursue the life, liberty and happiness America’s Founding Fathers envisioned.

-Did power corrupt leaders who are mean-spirited, petty and mismanage resources?
-Or does power give them opportunity to demonstrate how corrupt they already were?
+Does power corrupt leaders who lie, are petty and mismanage resources?
+Or does power give them opportunity to demonstrate how misguided they already were?

 Power Drunk People